Sand Art Brownie Mix Recipe

 - 2. To prepare brownies: Preheat oven to 350°.
 In a large bowl, whisk eggs, oil and vanilla.
 Add brownie mix; stir until blended.

-- 3. Spread into a greased 9-in.-square baking pan.
-Bake 25-30 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- 3. Spread into a greased 9-in. square baking pan.
+Bake 25-30 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.
 Yield: 16 servings.

 Reviews for Sand Art Brownie Mix